 - On-site or QR code pre-testing

-- Require a negative coronavirus test result or vaccination certificate
+- Require a vaccination certificate

 - Ask attendees to complete health surveys either before the event or each day during the event (via a mobile application).

 - Split up attendees into smaller groups in separate zones in the audience area (with a correspondingly marked ticket or invitation).
 Ensure that those in the separate zones do not come into contact with one another (provide separate catering areas and other services).